The Lyric McHenry Community Arts Fellowship

 Lyric McHenry Community Arts Fellowship

-Fellowship administered by IDA with support from the Haas Center and Stanford Arts.
+Fellowship administered by IDA with support from the Lyric McHenry Community Arts Fund and Stanford Undergraduate Research and Advising.

 Applicants must propose their own placements with organizations with whom they have corresponded before the application deadline, and effectively demonstrate that their intended partner is a well-run organization where they will receive adequate guidance and supervision.
 Fellows assist in building and maintaining relationships with these arts organizations and the communities in which they are based.